 Many free-standing Latin Crosses are actually Calvary Crosses because the three steps provide a built in stand.
 This makes it popular as a three dimensional sculpture, or for use on the table or altar (depending on your denomination).

-In my experience, these crosses are fairly common.
+These crosses are fairly common.
 If there are free-standing crosses in your worship space, look at them closely to see if they are actually Calvary Crosses - but keep in mind, a true Calvary Cross has exactly three steps.
+Often, what may have started out as a Calvary Cross will acquire additional steps over the years as well meaning clergy or parishioners try to adapt an old cross to a new space by increasing height or visibility.